Moshe-RA/Azure-Sentinel/Solutions/Illusive Active Defense/README.md

  ## Basic Requirements (set up in advance)

-Trigger a Sentinel alert upon detecting an Illusive event and create a Sentinel incident.
-The Sentinel incident will correspond to the Illusive incident and will include all subsequent associated Illusive events.
+To use the Illusive Active Defense solution, you must have the following:
+	- An Azure AD subscription with a configured Sentinel workspace
+  - An Illusive ADS license

 ## Workflow

-1. Sentinel Workspace
+1. Locate the Sentinel workspace
 2. Azure Application Setup
-3. Illusive API Key
+3. Generate Illusive API Key
 4. SIEM server integration

 ## Locate the Sentinel Workspace